monoteba/maya-tweener/README.md

 <p align="center">
 <img src="tweener-screenshot.png" width="50%" height="auto">
 </p>

-Tweener has nothing to do with young people, basketball or that tennis move between your legs (except maybe the icon).
+Tweener has nothing to do with young people, basketball or that tennis move between your legs.

 Instead, Tweener is a tool similar to TweenMachine or aTools/animBot.
 It allows you to quickly create inbetweens or adjust existing keys by interpolating towards adjacent keyframes, and can speed-up your workflow when creating breakdowns and